Generative-Labs/Web3MQ-Snap/packages/snap/README.md

 You can familiarize yourself with mq-web3 snap based on the following example

 Before starting, you need to install [MetaMask](https://metamask.io/download/) on your browser.
-After the extension is installed, execute the following code in your dapp to install the mq-web3 snap
+After the extension is installed, execute the following code in your dapp to install the `@web3mq/snap`

 Examples: https://web3mq-snap-demo.pages.dev/